-Competence development aims to ensure that each member of staff is enabled to do their job effectively.
-The competencies are divided into two key areas:
+Competence development aims to ensure that each member of staff is enabled to do their job

+Management

-- Management - Generic
+Generic

-It is the responsibility of the District to identify suitable individuals for each role based on their skills and expertise and ensure that the individuals attend the relevant training as required.
+It is the responsibility of the district to identify suitable individuals for each role based on their skills and expertise and ensure that the individuals attend the relevant training as required.

 Anyone who manages staff will need management competencies to be effective within their role.
-Everyone involved in civil emergency response will be expected to demonstrate and develop core areas, for example; team working, organisational skills, customer care and professionalism.
+Everyone involved in civil emergency response will be expected to demonstrate and develop core areas, for example, team working, organisational skills, customer care and professionalism.
 This will be achieved by attending the relevant training modules as listed below in 4.3.